megaluck/documentation/docs/introduction/06-Base-App.rst

 Physical storage
 ****************

 Physical storage.
-The SDK introduces the unified physical storage interface, this default implementation is based on the LevelDB library.
+The SDK introduces the unified physical storage interface, this default implementation is based on the `LevelDB library <https://github.com/google/leveldb>`_.
 Sidechain developers can decide to use the default solution or to provide the custom one.
 For example, the developer could decide to use encrypted storage, a Key Value store, a relational database or even a cloud solution.
+In case of your own implementation, please make sure that `Storage <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/test/java/com/horizen/storage/StorageTest.java>`_ test passes for your custom storage.

 User specific settings
 **********************